The European Union (Payment Services) Regulations 2018 (the “Regulations)

 Fax: (044) 9379880

-Our Business Days are as follows: Tuesday, Wednesday, Thursday, Friday & Saturday.
+Our Business Days are: Monday, Tuesday, Wednesday, Thursday, Friday & Saturday.

 The following is a description of the main characteristics of the account and payment services on the account: